ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 }
 ```

-And for bigger ones, we are trying to find correct bucket for the key and then
+And for bigger ones, we are trying to find the correct bucket for the key and then
 do a search in the bucket.

 ```